 Bain & Company adjusted this traditional model into an “Elements of Value” pyramid to identify how businesses can meet the essential needs with customer relations.
-Instead of five levels, there are four groups — functional, emotional, life changing, and social impact.
+Instead of five levels, there are four groups: Functional, emotional, life changing, and social impact.

 Businesses bring the most value when they build an entire relationship, rather than just a product or service, around creating value.
-Generally speaking, the more ways you can bring value, the more loyal customers are to your team and the greater the sustainable growth your business can achieve over time.
+Generally speaking, the more ways you can bring value, the more loyal customers are to your team, and the greater the sustainable growth your business can achieve over time.

-Help Scout, for example, enables customer support professionals to see every conversation the customer has had with a member of our team, as well as their searches in Docs.
+Help Scout, for example, enables customer support professionals to see every conversation the customer has had with a member of our team, as well as their searches in our knowledge base.
 This context empowers teams to identify the greatest value they can bring each customer in real time.

-We’ve also leveraged automation, so we can predict and assess a customer’s needs before they reach out for help.
+We’ve also leveraged automation so we can predict and assess a customer’s needs before they reach out for help.
 By sharing specific tools and resources upfront, we act as a “concierge” that points them in the right direction.
 The deeper the personalization, the more likely you can provide the value that underpins a meaningful customer relationship.

-Prioritize consistency above all else
+2. Prioritize consistency above all else

 It sounds like a no-brainer, but given the number different channels customers use to interact with companies, consistency is harder than ever to create in a customer relationship.

 According to McKinsey & Company, consistency in every stage of the journey is the greatest predictor of customer experience and loyalty.
 Their research breaks down how to create continuity in customer relations in multiple ways:

-Companies that follow through on promises stand out in the minds (and hearts) of customers.
+- Communication consistency – Companies that follow through on promises stand out in the minds (and hearts) of customers.
 The worst thing for a relationship is to fall short of a customer’s perceived expectations, even if the expectations are not explicitly mentioned in a contract or agreement.

-Invest in emotional connections, not just customer satisfaction
+3. Invest in emotional connections, not just customer satisfaction

 According to the same research from McKinsey&Company, there’s also a third element — emotional consistency — that drives satisfaction and loyalty across the majority of industries.
 In short, “emotional consistency” means customers continually feel good about a business over time.